abhishekshah67/EudyptulaHelp/README.md

 # EudyptulaHelp
-Just a help repository for the kickstarting kernel Programming enthusiasts.
+Resource repository for kickstarting the famous Eudyptula challenge[**Retired**] for kernel Programming enthusiasts.